ContextLab/CDL-tutorials/pytorch/README.md

 To be able to run through the notebook in the tutorial, first install the requirements using `pip install -r requirements.txt`

-# To run the tutorials, you will need to have pytorch installed.
-You can use the command `pip3 install torch torchvision` to install pytorch in python 3 using pip.